bobbygrdn/pair-programming-function-build/README.md

 15. Run 'npm test' -> Result should be passing test 1

-16. Refactor code to include one object with 3 people
+16. Refactor code to handle odd number of people

 17. Run 'npm test' -> Result should be two passing tests